phammanh029/phammanh029.github.io/flutter.md

 # Errors
  - No toolchains found in the NDK toolchains folder for ABI with prefix: mips64el-linux-android: using : classpath 'com.android.tools.build:gradle:3.2.1' in gradle build file

+ - Finished with error: Gradle build failed to produce an Android package. comment out split apis
 # useful package
 - dismissable control with behavior (https://pub.dev/packages/flutter_slidable)